ghattab/ghattab.github.io/research.md

 [![DOI](//www.ncbi.nlm.nih.gov/corehtml/query/egifs/http:--www.frontiersin.org-alerts-logo-logo_LinkOut.jpg)](https://dx.doi.org/10.3389/fbioe.2018.00017)

-The main findings were: (1) the framework automatically processed both identification and tracking of bacterial subpopulations, (2) it selected groups of particle trajectories to obtain a better granularity of the colony growth, (3) the extracted patch lineages of different movies confirmed biological results from two separate experiments (cell state switch, quorum sensing), (4) a patch lineage is extracted in less than 5 min as opposed to 2 days of manual annotation for a given movie of 100 frames showcasing 300 cells.
+The main findings were: (1) the framework automatically processed both identification and tracking of bacterial subpopulations, (2) it selected groups of particle trajectories to obtain a better granularity of the colony growth, (3) the extracted patch lineages of different movies confirmed biological results from two separate experiments (e.g. quorum sensing), (4) a patch lineage is extracted in less than 5 min as opposed to 2 days of manual annotation for a given movie of 100 frames showcasing 300 cells.

 Thanks to the particle abstraction, it is also possible to visualize a space-time cube of the particle trajectories at a rate of 1.15 s/frame.
 This software solution automatically creates a mental map of the colony and offers three different color mappings to highlight different features.